olgakyzylova/blog/_posts/2024-04-10-API_Weather_Data_Collection.md

 These scripts were created when we deployed PROSPECT reactor neutrino experiment at the Oak Ridge National Lab.
 I was assigned to look at the correlation of the neutron rates from cosmic rays with atmospheric pressure and other environmental parameters.

 At the time, we did not have the access to the pressure data around Oak Ridge (or we thought we did not), and I was looking for ways to obtain these datasets from online.
-One of the ways was to utilize website OpenWeather through the API requests.
+One of the ways I discovered was to utilize website OpenWeather through the API requests.
 OpenWeather has a variety of options of subscriptions for different datasets, including historical datasets.
 The free ones, however, include current weather and simple forecasts for 5 days.
 The maximum call per minute that is given with a free access is 60.

 ![alt text](https://github.com/olgakyzylova/blog/blob/main/_posts/imgs/Picture1.png "Screenshot of Free Plan on OpenWeather Website")